EmmyVoita/EmmyVoita.github.io/_posts/2025-1-24-FSM-Character-Controller.markdown

     <hr>
 </div>

-To implement a FSM to control my character's movement actions, the main class _FSMPlayer_ is passed around to each state.
-This is part of the "Context" that is described in the aforemention video **[3](#ProgramStateMachine)**.
-To represent each state in a way that is enhances scalability, I also created an abstract class as a framework for different states.
-To implement automatically handling state transitions, I created a _StateTransition_ class that contains all of the data needed for evaluating transition conditions, and a _PlayerStateCondition_ which serves as a framework for defining and updating dynamic data which the transition depends on (e.g., grounded check).
+To implement an FSM to control my character's movement actions, the main class _FSMPlayer_ is passed around to each state.
+This is part of the "Context" that is described in the aforementioned video **[3](#ProgramStateMachine)**.
+To represent each state in a way that enhances scalability, I also created an abstract class as a framework for different states.
+To implement automatic handling of state transitions, I created a _StateTransition_ class that contains all of the data needed for evaluating transition conditions, and a _PlayerStateCondition_ which serves as a framework for defining and updating dynamic data which the transition depends on (e.g., grounded check).

-In the _PlayerState_ class's _OnUpdate_ function, I call all dependency conditions (e.g., grounded check) to ensure they contain the most up-to-date information before the _OnFixedUpdate_ function is called.
-Then, I run any logic in the overridable _Execute_ function.
+In the _PlayerState_ class's _OnUpdate_ function, I call all dependency conditions (e.g., the grounded check) to ensure they contain the most up-to-date information before the _OnFixedUpdate_ function is called.
+Then, I run any logic in the overrideable _Execute_ function.
 The _OnFixedUpdate_ function loops through each transition condition to determine whether a state change should occur.
-If no transition happens, the overridable _FixedExecute_ function is called.
+If no transition occurs, the overridable _FixedExecute_ function is called.

-I found that transition conditions must be evaluated in FixedUpdate to ensure that physics-based calculations in FixedExecute, such as jumping and falling mechanics, remain frame rate independent.
+I found that transition conditions must be evaluated in FixedUpdate to ensure that physics-based calculations in FixedExecute, such as jumping and falling mechanics, remain frame-rate independent.

 <!--